GitXpresso/ZenDeb/README.md

 Thanks everyone for making Zen stand out among these giants!

 [![Star History Chart](https://api.star-history.com/svg?repos=zen-browser/desktop,chromium/chromium,brave/brave-browser&type=Date)](https://star-history.com/#zen-browser/desktop&chromium/chromium&brave/brave-browser&Date)
+### Zen Browser Deb is made possible using [Tar2Deb](https://github.com/gitxpresso/tar2deb)
+>[!NOTE]
+>there will be RPM version Tar2Deb called "Tar2RPM" in the future once this project is finished
 ## 📄 License

 Zen browser is under the [MPL 2.0 LICENSE](./LICENSE).
 All the code is open-source and free to use!
 Attribution is appreciated but not required.